 - Basic Communication Connection

 - JTAG Communication

 - JTAG Hardware in Instrumented Designs

 - Using the Built-in JTAG Port

 - Using the Synopsys Debug Port

 - JTAG Communication Debugging

-- UMRBus Communications Interface

-- HAPS Board Bring-up Utility

 Basic Communication Connection

 The components that make up the debugging system are:

 - The host machine running the Identify tool set with a loaded project. - The communication cable connecting the host machine to the programmable device. - The programmable device or devices loaded with the instrumented version of the design to be debugged.